 Online Colleges in Montgomery

 Montgomery colleges offer many online learning options, keeping up with schools nationwide that have embraced the practice as more than a trend.
 Amridge University, a small, private liberal arts college with a Christian heritage, offers all of its academic programs online, in addition to its traditional in-person learning model.
 Using the Blackboard online learning platform, Amridge can serve students living well outside of Montgomery’s boundaries.
-South University – Montgomery introduced its South University Online program, which allows undergraduate and graduate students opportunities to pursue four-year programs and even an MBA.
+South University, Montgomery introduced South University's online programs, which allow undergraduate and graduate students opportunities to pursue four-year programs and even an MBA.

 Colleges & Universities in Montgomery

 |Auburn University at Montgomery||7,119||$6,930||Public|

 |Alabama State University||6,517||$6,312||Public|

 |Faulkner University||3,961||$14,730||Not For Profit (Private)|

 |Amridge University||1,062||$7,920||Not For Profit (Private)|